 Church of The Magdalena

-Built in late Romanesque style at the end of the 12th century, this church stands outside the walls opposite the keep.
+Built in late Romanesque style at the end of the 12th century, this church we can visit with the audioguide stands outside the walls opposite the keep.
 It now belongs to the Franciscan Nuns of the Conception.
 Positioned in accordance with liturgy and built in Caleno granite, it has conserved the west and north entrances and apse from the original church.
 Interestingly, the apse has two levels with their corresponding animal-form corbels.
 The west front is of particular interest, with its decreasing semi-circular arch and five archivolts set on columns whose capitals are decorated with leaves, cockerels and other birds.
 A Baroque-style steeple stands to the west of the building.
 The interior has three naves separated by large, robust lowered formerets from the 16th century.

 Santo Tomé el Viejo

-This church was built outside the walls in the mid-12th century opposite the Gate of El Peso de la Harina (which was opened up in the 16th century when the Gate of El Obispo was closed).
+Next stop of the audioguide, this church was built outside the walls in the mid-12th century opposite the Gate of El Peso de la Harina (which was opened up in the 16th century when the Gate of El Obispo was closed).
 Built in Caleno granite, besides some of its interior elements, it conserves the 12th-century east and south entrances, with their semi-circular arches and archivolts set on columns on the west porch and on the fascia of the capitals to the south; they boast a declaration made up of figurative, plant and geometric motifs.
 In 1520, the apses were removed from the upper end, together with the arches that separated the naves (replaced by columns forming two large arches on each side) and the layout was reduced to one rectangular nave.